Meenakshi0812/assesment/README.md

   ```
   Check the permission of the file `inputFile` on host.
 If SELinux is enabled on the host then the argument to `-v` should be something like `****/inputFile:/****/****:z` (the extra `:z` at the end).
 Same thing needs to be in the docker-compose.yaml.

-## Submitting the solution
-Once you have pushed your progress,

-- Add `anju-infracloud` as collaborators to the repository.
-- Reply to the email with link to your repository / send an email to `anju [at] infracloud [dot] io`.

----

 <a name="ftn1">1</a>: This scenario is inspired by the *[Tying This Together: Reverse Engineering a Production Service](https://sre.google/sre-book/accelerating-sre-on-call/#tying-this-together-reverse-engineering-a-production-service-ZKsDiLce)* section of chapter 28 from the Site Reliability Engineering book by Google.